francescoo22/masters-thesis/chapters/7-Conclusion.typ

 == Results

-This thesis has introduced a novel uniqueness system for the Kotlin language, bringing several important improvements to existing approaches.
-The system offers greater flexibility in managing paths, making it easier to handle nested properties in Kotlin programs.
-Additionally, it clearly distinguishes between borrowed-shared and borrowed-unique references, facilitating the integration of uniqueness annotations into existing codebases.
-Indeed, one of the key advantages of this system is its ability to be gradually integrated into existing Kotlin code, allowing developers to adopt it without requiring major changes to their current code.
+This thesis has introduced a novel uniqueness system for the Kotlin language, bringing several important improvements over existing approaches @aldrich2002alias @boyland2001alias @zimmerman2023latte.
+The system provides improved flexibility in managing field accesses, particularly in handling nested properties within Kotlin programs.
+It allows the correct permissions for nested field accesses to be determined at any point of the program, without imposing any restrictions based on whether properties are unique, shared, or inaccessible.
+Furthermore, the uniqueness of properties can evolve during program execution, similarly to variables.
+The system also introduces a clear distinction between borrowed-shared and borrowed-unique references, making it easier to integrate uniqueness annotations into existing codebases.
+Indeed, one of its key benefits is the ability to be adopted incrementally, enabling developers to incorporate it into their Kotlin code without the need for significant changes.

 The uniqueness system has been rigorously formalized, detailing the rules and constraints necessary to ensure that unique references are properly maintained within a program.